Vitamin D In the Prevention of Viral-induced Asthma in Preschoolers (DIVA)

 Detailed Description

 This is a multicenter triple-blind randomized parallel-group, placebo-controlled trial of vitamin D3 supplementation.
-Children aged 1-5 (<6) years with physician-diagnosed asthma predominantly triggered by upper respiratory tract infection will be screened for enrolment in paediatric asthma, respiratory or allergy clinics and the ED departments and randomized between Sept 1 to January 31, annually (4 recruitment years).
+Children aged 1-5 (<6) years with physician-diagnosed asthma predominantly triggered by upper respiratory tract infections will be screened for enrolment in paediatric asthma, respiratory or allergy clinics and the ED departments and randomized between Sept 1 to January 31, annually (4 recruitment years) and year around from 2022 onwards.

 Using a computer-generated random list, stratified by site, children will be allocated (1:1) using permuted block randomisation method to enhance concealment.